 I currently work on big data and distributed systems.
 Specifically, to accelerate large-scale machine learning algorithms using scale-out (e.g., Spark) and scale-up (e.g., GPU) approaches.
 I also work on NoSQL and services computing.

-Wei Tan is a Research Staff Member at IBM T. J. Watson Research Center, USA.
-His research is on computer software, specifically on big data, distributed data management and workload optimized systems.
-His research results have been incorporated into IBM patent portfolio and software products such as BigInsights and Cognos.
-He also holds an adjunct professor position at Department of Automation, Tsinghua University, Beijing.
-He is an associate editor of IEEE Transactions on Automation Science and Engineering.
+My work and code have been incorporated into IBM patent portfolio and software products such as BigInsights and Cognos.
+I am an adjunct professor at Department of Automation, Tsinghua University, China, and an associate editor of IEEE Transactions on Automation Science and Engineering.

-From 2008 to 2010 he was a researcher at Computation Institute, University of Chicago and Argonne National Laboratory.
-At that time he led caGrid Workflow Toolkit, a web-service-based scientific workflow platform for cancer Biomedical Informatics Grid (caBIG), funded by US National Cancer Institute.
-This system has been adopted by many major US bioinformatics projects, and he got two awards from US National Institute of Health and one award from US Argonne National Laboratory for his contribution and leadership in this project.
+From 2008 to 2010 I worked at Computation Institute, University of Chicago and Argonne National Laboratory, on caGrid Workflow Toolkit, a web-service-based scientific workflow platform for cancer Biomedical Informatics Grid (caBIG).
+It was funded by US National Cancer Institute and adopted by many major US bioinformatics projects.